DuongAnhTu2000/TheBand/README.md

 To run
- open live server or you can run with index.html
+Open live server or you can run with index.html